Mandated Workshops for All School Professionals

 - If you are completing a program leading to certification:

 Fax, e-mail, or mail copies of your workshops certificates to the certification officer or hand deliver them during certification office hours.
 Do not send documents with your full Social Security number; just send the last four digits.
-These workshops will not be posted on your TEACH account unless you send them to the New York State Department of Education Office of Teaching Initiatives; the college recommendation for certification will attest that they were completed.
+These workshops will not necessarily be posted on your TEACH account unless you or he workshop provider send them to the New York State Department of Education Office of Teaching Initiatives; the college recommendation for certification will attest that they were completed.
 They are a required component of your program.
 Keep your certificates in your files in case they are ever asked for in the future.
 If you have previous college recommendations for certification, or if your workshops are posted on your TEACH account, we do not need to verify your workshops again.

 - If you are not completing a program leading to certification: